MicrosoftDocs/quantum-docs-pr/articles/libraries/standard/prelude.md

 where $\vec{\sigma} = (\sigma_0, \sigma_1, \dots, \sigma_n)$ is a sequence of single-qubit Pauli operators, and where $\phi$ is an angle.
 The `Exp` rotation represents $\vec{\sigma}$ as an array of `Pauli` elements, such that it has signature `((Pauli[], Double, Qubit[]) => Unit : Adjoint, Controlled)`.

-The <xref:microsoft.quantum.primitive.expfrac> operation performs the same rotation, using the dyadic fraction notation discussed above.
+The <xref:microsoft.quantum.intrinsic.expfrac> operation performs the same rotation, using the dyadic fraction notation discussed above.
 It has signature `((Pauli[], Int, Int, Qubit[]) => Unit : Adjoint, Controlled)`.

 > [!WARNING]